dujanhung/trc/doc.md

-# the MD regex converter language
+# the regex converter language

 ## variants